 After both a source and target are specified, you can go to the next page to add search matchers.4 Select a library location containing any Patterns or Rules libraries which you wish to use and click Add to add a new Search Matcher.

 The first Search Matcher that we will create will be used to match the entire value corresponding to any “name” key located in arbitrarily nested json structures and apply a Format Preserving Encryption algorithm to mask it.
 We can achieve this by creating a JSON path filter “$..name”.
 More information about JSON paths can be found here.

-Since MongoDB collections and Cassandra tables are parsed by DarkShield as json documents, the filter can be applied to both in order to mask any value corresponding to any “name” key.
+Since MongoDB collections, Cassandra tables, and Elasticsearch indexes are parsed by DarkShield as json documents, the filter can be applied to both in order to mask any value corresponding to any “name” key.